pavankishore613/onlinestoreapp/README.md

 # onlinestoreapp
+this app is to developed by pavan kishore

-app for my online store
+this App is to manage online store

+Automation done using python